2023 Best Fine & Studio Arts Bachelor's Degree Schools in New York

 Top 10 Best Fine & Studio Arts Bachelor's Degree Schools

-Our analysis found Columbia University in the City of New York to be the best school for fine and studio arts students who want to pursue a bachelor’s degree in New York.
-Columbia is a fairly large private not-for-profit school located in the city of New York.
+Our 2023 rankings named Columbia University in the City of New York the best school in New York for fine and studio arts students working on their bachelor’s degree.
+Columbia is a very large private not-for-profit school located in the large city of New York.

 The average amount in student loans that Fine Arts majors at Columbia take out while working on their Bachelor's Degree is $23,950.

-Read full report on Fine & Studio Arts at Columbia University in the City of New York
+Full Fine & Studio Arts at Columbia University in the City of New York Report

 On average, Fine Arts graduates from Binghamton University take out $22,512 in student loans while working on their Bachelor's Degree.

 Out of the 46 schools in New York that were part of this year’s ranking, New York University landed the # 5 spot on the list.
-Located in the city of New York, NYU is a private not-for-profit school with a fairly large student population.
+Located in the large city of New York, NYU is a private not-for-profit school with a very large student population.

 After completing their Bachelor's Degree, Fine Arts graduates from NYU carry an average student debtload of $23,376.
 For students who choose a 10-year repayment plan, the average monthly student loan payment is $887.